5049504F/5049504f.github.io/_posts/2019-06-04-Write-Up-DVCW-Part-1--Electron.md

 ## Decompilation

-It could be easily done with `npm install asar && asar extract app.asar destfolder` , but it could also  be decompiled in a Windows environment with this [plugin](http://www.tc4shell.com/en/7zip/asar/) for 7zip.
+It could be easily done with `npm install asar && asar extract app.asar destfolder` , but it could also  be decompiled in a Windows environment with this {:refdef: style="color: white;"}[plugin](http://www.tc4shell.com/en/7zip/asar){: refdef} for 7zip.